 In Virginia, there are strict deadlines for filing a lawsuit.
 In many cases, Virginia provides a two-year deadline also known as a Statute of Limitations.
 However, sometimes special circumstances apply and can alter that deadline.
 It is important to contact an experienced attorney as soon as possible after the accident to protect your rights.

-Virginia Dog Bite Lawyers – Contact us today.
+Virginia Dog Bite Lawyer – Contact us today.

 If you’d like to discuss your case with one of our Virginia dog bite lawyers, give us a call or send us an email to setup an appointment.
 It’s free and there is no obligation.
 After learning more about what happened to you or your loved one, we will help you to understand you legal options.